alex-nexus/alkchen.com/models/_posts/books/hard-things-about-hard-things/2022-07-12-hard-things-about-hard-things.md

 #### Nobody cares
 Nobody [except you] cares about the underlying cause of why things are going wrong.
 It does not help them at all.
 Don’t waste time explaining why things are going wrong; spend it on trying to make them right.

-> Don’t waste time explaining why things are going wrong, spend it on trying to make them right.

 #### People > Product > Profit
 Ben wanted to hire a new head of sales, Mark Cranney aced the interview but was from a lesser-known university and did not look like the head of sales.
 The more time he spent with him, the more he was convinced that Mark is the right guy.
 He fought against the whole board, and the decision turned out to be great in the long run.
 Hiring the right people and taking good care of them is of the highest importance to an organization.